BeTha38/Implementation-of-Finite-Automata-and-Buchi-Automata-in-the-Isabelle-Proof-Assistant/README.md

 Furthermore, it is formally proven that the class of regular languages is closed under the operations of intersection, union, complementation, reversal, concatenation and kleene-star-closure.
 In addition, Brzozowksi's algorithm for DFA minimization is implemented and verified, i.e. for every NFA there exists an unique (up to renaming its states) DFA accepting the same language.
 Last but not least, the pumping lemma for regular languages is implemented.
-The code and theorems are far from optimally implemented or efficiently automated.
+The code and theorems are far from optimally implemented nor efficiently automated.

 In "automaton_examples.thy" there are several examples demonstrating the code, building on all the theories before.
 Download all theories, open automaton_examples.thy and enjoy!